kyleawayan/opus-quad-pro-dj-link-analysis/README.md

   }
 ```

-_Disclaimer: I haven't verified if this is a complete PSSI file or not, I just saw the "PSSI" header in the hex dump._

 The trackId is the track ID (can be seen in the CDJ status packets).
 The deck numbers on the OPUS-QUAD are as follows: 9 is deck 1, 10 is deck 2, 11 is deck 3, 12 is deck 4 (also can be seen in the CDJ status packets).

 I also observed that rekordbox sends what appears to be [rekordbox status packets(?) on port 50002](https://djl-analysis.deepsymmetry.org/djl-analysis/vcdj.html#rekordbox-status-packets).
 However, the OPUS-QUAD still sends back metadata even if these packets are not sent.